-Paul’s epistles to Timothy are written to his compatriot, Timothy, who is building the church in Ephesus.
-The two letters to Timothy are sometimes grouped together with Paul’s letter to Titus as the “Pastoral Epistles” (or the “Corpus Pastorale”) because they include instructions for pastoral oversight of the new Christian churches.
+Paul’s epistles to Timothy are written to a young man named Timothy who is building the church in Ephesus.
+The two letters to Timothy are sometimes grouped together with Paul’s letter to Titus as the “Pastoral Epistles” (or the “Corpus Pastorale”).
+This is because the letters include instructions for pastoral oversight of the new Christian churches.

 First Epistle to Timothy